 The following aspects are addressed in this policy:

-The PEPPOL code list of Party Identification schemes used in BII documents.
+The PEPPOL code list of Party Identification schemes used in CEN BII documents.
 Note that the BII specifications (CWA 16073) do not specify any Party Identification Schemes.

-The PEPPOL code list of Participant Identification format schemes used in BusDox metadata.
-The PEPPOL BusDox transport Infrastructure is documented in the PEPPOL EIA, more information can be found at [PEPPOL_Transp].
+The PEPPOL code list of Participant Identification format schemes used in metadata.
+The PEPPOL eDelivery Network is documented in the PEPPOL specification; more information can be found at [PEPPOL_Transp].

 PEPPOL will not implement its own scheme for identifying Parties.
 Instead it will support a federated system for uniquely identifying parties following the ISO 15459 format scheme for unique identifiers.
 This requires defining a controlled set of Issuing Agency Codes (IACs) for identification schemes (also known as party identifier types or Identification code qualifier or International Code Designators or Party ID Type) required by PEPPOL implementations.